asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

 it on every request, that is just an identity, a unique string, which is then related to some state stored on the server.
 What does it look like, here is the brief description of the filter chain, for our stateful login attempt

-1. DisableEncodeUrlFilter
+1. `DisableEncodeUrlFilter`
-2. WebAsyncManagerIntegrationFilter
+2. `WebAsyncManagerIntegrationFilter`
-3. SecurityContextHolderFilter (loads/clears SecurityContext for the request)
+3. `SecurityContextHolderFilter` - loads/clears `SecurityContext` for the request
-4. HeaderWriterFilter
+4. `HeaderWriterFilter` - add custom headers to the current response towards the client
-5. CorsFilter
+5. `CorsFilter` - handles the CORS pre-flight requests and intercept actual request
-6. CsrfFilter
+6. `CsrfFilter` - handles reading the CSRF token from the incoming user request
-7. LogoutFilter
+7. `LogoutFilter` - handles /logout sequence and events propagation throughout the filter chain
-8. UsernamePasswordAuthenticationFilter - pulls the data from the POST to /login, from the login page
+8. `UsernamePasswordAuthenticationFilter` - pulls the data from the POST to /login, from the login page
-9. DefaultLoginPageGeneratingFilter - renders the default login page if you did not provide one
+9. `DefaultLoginPageGeneratingFilter` - renders the default login page if you did not provide one
-10. DefaultLogoutPageGeneratingFilter - renders the default logout page if needed, i.e. visit the /logout route
+10. `DefaultLogoutPageGeneratingFilter` - renders the default logout page if needed, i.e, hit /logout route
-11. RequestCacheAwareFilter - remembers original URL for redirect after login
+11. `RequestCacheAwareFilter` - remembers original URL for redirect after login
-12. SecurityContextHolderAwareRequestFilter - wraps request with security-aware methods
+12. `SecurityContextHolderAwareRequestFilter` - wraps request with security-aware methods
-13. ExceptionTranslationFilter - turns “not authenticated” into redirect-to-login or 401
+13. `ExceptionTranslationFilter` - turns “not authenticated” into redirect-to-login or 401
-14. AuthorizationFilter - final authorization decision
+14. `AuthorizationFilter` - final authorization decision, additional customizations

 - `First pass`: You’re not authenticated → authorization fails. `ExceptionTranslationFilter` triggers the “start authentication” behavior.
 For form-login, that means 302 redirect to /login, then we hit GET /login Filter chain runs in